mccornet/pl-900/06 - PowerAppsPortal.md

 ### Webpages

-Most of a portal's content is represented by webpages.
+***Most of a portal's content is represented by webpages***.
 A webpage is a document that is identified by a unique URL in a website.
 Through parent and child relationships to other webpages, webpages form the hierarchy of a website, that is, its site map.
 Webpages can be added and edited by using the Portal Studio, the portal front-side editor, or directly in Microsoft Dataverse by using the Portal Management app.

 ### Page templates

-A webpage row does not define how the page looks when it is rendered on the portal.
-Instead, it is linked to the **Page template** row that defines the layout and the behavior.
-Think of the webpage as the exact URL and the Page template as the blueprint for displaying the content.
+***Page templates are the blueprint for displaying the content of a webpage located at an exact URL.***

 ### Content snippets

-Content snippets are reusable fragments of editable content that can be placed within a web template.
+***Content snippets are reusable fragments of editable content that can be placed within a web template***.
 Using snippets allows for targeted editing of parts of a page without affecting the overall content.
 Content snippets can include plain text, HTML layout, or template processing instructions, which helps enable dynamic content.

 <details>
  <summary>Mobile Header Snippet</summary>